JamesDeschard/my_orm/readme.md

 # How does it work?
 Building a small custom ORM

+This little project is a shy attempt to built an ORM with a similar syntax to that of Django's built in ORM.

 ## Quick example:

 Create a file called `models.py` or any other suitable name.
 Like so: